mocdaniel/dashing-icinga2/README.md

 * Verify that the configuration file contains the correct API details
 * Modify the `jobs/icinga2.rb` and add additional logging (use `puts` similar to existing examples)
 * Run Dashing in foreground

+### Misc Errors

+* Port 8005 is not reachable.
+Ensure that the firewall rules are setup accordingly.
+* Iframe is not working.
+Try [this solution](https://monitoring-portal.org/index.php?thread/39888-icinga2-dashing-iframe-issue-resolved/) and ensure that the `X-Frame-Options` variable is not set to `DENY`.

 ## Development